-‘Understanding Multiple Sclerosis (MS)’ is a free online course that aims to improve understanding and awareness of MS. Members of the public will increase their knowledge of MS-related issues and those in the MS Community will be empowered to create and contribute to personalised management plans.
+‘Understanding Multiple Sclerosis (MS)’ is a free online course from Menzies, that aims to improve understanding and awareness of MS. Members of the public will increase their knowledge of MS-related issues and those in the MS Community will be empowered to create and contribute to personalised management plans.

 Researchers at Menzies, the University of Tasmania’s Institute for Medical Research, have developed ‘Understanding MS’, in partnership with Multiple Sclerosis Limited in Australia, to transform the experience of people living with Multiple Sclerosis (MS).

 ‘Understanding MS’ is a free educative resource tool with two online courses held each year, in April and September.

 The course is a great introduction or reminder for anyone who has an interest in MS including: